-\myparagraph{Global Linear Convergence (Section \ref{subsection:GLC-noiseless})} We prove in Theorem \ref{theorem:GLC-L1} that, under a stable RSP assumption and with a suitable update rule for $\epsilon^{(t)}$, the $\texttt{IRLS}_p$ Algorithm \ref{algo:IRLS} with $p=1$ converges linearly to the ground-truth $\bx^*$ from any initial weight $\bw^{(0)}$ (or equivalently from any initial point $\bx^{(1)}$).
-Note that (accelerated) first-order methods (e.g., (sub-)gradient descent and proximal algorithms) can also solve the convex and non-smooth problem \eqref{eq:Lp} with $p=1$, but in general they exhibit (global) sub-linear rates at best \cite{Beck-OptBook2017,Nesterov-2018}.
-To our knowledge, \cite{Mukhoty-AISTATS2019} is the only paper that claims global linear convergence of a different IRLS variant for \eqref{eq:Lp} with $p=1$; we will compare with the results of \cite{Mukhoty-AISTATS2019} in Section \ref{subsection:GLC-noiseless}.
-On the other hand, Theorem \ref{theorem:GLC-L1} is inspired by the IRLS algorithm of \cite{Kummerle-NeurIPS2021} for basis pursuit; based on \cite{Kummerle-NeurIPS2021}, we suitably modify their proof strategy, and thus obtain a faster linear rate.
+\myparagraph{Global Linear Convergence (Section \ref{subsection:GLC-noiseless})} We prove in Theorem \ref{theorem:GLC-L1} that, under a stable RSP assumption and with $\epsilon^{(t)}$ suitably updated, the $\texttt{IRLS}_p$ Algorithm \ref{algo:IRLS} with $p=1$ converges linearly to the ground-truth $\bx^*$ from any initial weight $\bw^{(0)}$ (or equivalently from any initial point $\bx^{(1)}$).
+Note that while (accelerated) first-order methods (e.g., (sub-)gradient descent and proximal algorithms) can also solve the convex and non-smooth problem \eqref{eq:Lp} with $p=1$, they exhibit, in general, (global) sub-linear rates at best \cite{Beck-OptBook2017,Nesterov-2018}.
+To our knowledge, \cite{Mukhoty-AISTATS2019} is the only paper that claims global linear convergence of a different IRLS variant for \eqref{eq:Lp} with $p=1$; we compare our results with the ones of \cite{Mukhoty-AISTATS2019} in Section \ref{subsection:GLC-noiseless}.
+On the other hand, Theorem \ref{theorem:GLC-L1} is inspired by the IRLS method of \cite{Kummerle-NeurIPS2021} for basis pursuit; based on \cite{Kummerle-NeurIPS2021}, we suitably modify their proof strategy, and thus obtain a faster linear rate.

-\myparagraph{Local Superlinear Convergence (Section \ref{subsection:LSC-noiseless})} We prove in Theorem \ref{theorem:LSC-noiseless} that, under a stable RSP assumption and with $\epsilon^{(t)}$ suitably updated, the $\texttt{IRLS}_p$ Algorithm \ref{algo:IRLS} with $p\in(0,1)$ converges to $\bx^*$superlinearly, provided that $\bx^{(1)}$ falls into a certain neighborhood of $\bx^*$.
+\myparagraph{Local Superlinear Convergence (Section \ref{subsection:LSC-noiseless})} We prove in Theorem \ref{theorem:LSC-noiseless} that, under a stable RSP assumption and with $\epsilon^{(t)}$ suitably updated, the $\texttt{IRLS}_p$ Algorithm \ref{algo:IRLS} with $p\in(0,1)$ converges to $\bx^*$ superlinearly, provided that $\bx^{(1)}$ falls into a certain neighborhood of $\bx^*$.
 To the best of our knowledge, no similar result exists for $\ell_p$-regression \eqref{eq:Lp}.
 While Theorem \ref{theorem:LSC-noiseless} is inspired by the IRLS algorithm of \cite{Daubechies-CPAM2010} for $\ell_p$-basis pursuit, their IRLS method does not work well for small $p$ (Section \ref{subsection:IRLS-basic}), and unlike in our work, their radius of local convergence diminishes greatly as $p \to 0$ or $m\to \infty$.